-Because pluots are mostly comprised of plum DNA, you can use this fruit as a substitute anywhere plums are used.
-Keep in mind the flavor is a bit sweeter and the skin less bitter, and the texture proves closer to an apricot.
+Because pluots are mostly comprised of plum DNA, you can use this fruit as a substitute anywhere plums are used from jams and sauces to baked goods and as a filling for pierogies.
+Keep in mind the flavor is a bit sweeter and the skin is less bitter, and the texture proves closer to an apricot.

 Where to Buy Pluots